 Controlling the phase through the many segments of the antenna system allows the beam to be rapidly projected in different directions.
 This allows interweaving of tracking pulses with surveillance pulses, allowing tracking of multiple targets while maintaining the surveillance responsibility.

 A phased array antenna, as with any other directional antenna, will receive signals from space only in the direction in which the beam is aimed.
-The maximum practical deflection on either side of antenna center of the phased array beam is 60 degrees.
-This limits the coverage from a single antenna face to 120 degrees.
 To provide surveillance across the horizon, the building housing the entire system and supporting the antenna arrays is constructed in the shape of a triangle.
-The two building faces supporting the arrays, each covering 120 degrees, 240 degrees of azimuth.
-The array faces are also tilted back 20 degrees to allow for an elevation deflection from three to 85 degrees above horizontal.
+The two building faces support the arrays, each covering 360 degrees azimuth.

 The radar system is capable of detecting and tracking multiple targets that would be indicative of a massive missile attack.
 The system must rapidly discriminate between vehicle types, calculate their launch and impact points, and perform scheduling, data processing and communications requirements.
 The operation is semi-automatic and requires highly trained personnel for monitoring, maintenance, prioritization, scheduling, and as a final check of the validity of warnings.
-Four different computers communicate with each other from the heart of the system, which relays the information to Cheyenne Mountain Air Force Station and missile defense forward users.
+Four different computers communicate with each other from the heart of the system, which relays the information to a warning center and missile defense forward users.